-In partnership with the Hindu Society of Minnesota, Katha Dance Theatre cordially invites you to a celebration of Saraswati Puja and Basant Panchami, the annual Indian spring festival!
-This traditional Hindu festival honors Saraswati, the goddess of knowledge, music and art, while ushering in the first day of spring with ritual and dance.
+On February 10, 2019, KDT and the Hindu Society of Minnesota hosted their annual festival, Saraswati Puja and Basant Panchami!
+This traditional Indian spring festival honors Saraswati, the goddess of knowledge, music and art, while ushering in the first day of spring with ritual and dance.
+The event brought the KDT community closer in a morning full of dancing, worship, and togetherness.

 Katha Dance Theatre has held an annual celebration of Saraswati Puja and Basant Panchami since 1990, welcoming KDT students, parents, patrons and the community at large to participate.
 The event is deeply embedded within Indian culture, where it is celebrated throughout the country by both Hindus and Sikhs.
 Because the festival honors the goddess of knowledge, it is also commonly celebrated within Indian educational institutions.
 Participants in the festival are often draped in yellow garments, as the color is symbolic of the spring season.

-Taking place at the Hindu Temple of Minnesota in Maple Grove, the event’s schedule includes a religious ceremony, collaborative art-making, traditional Alpana floor painting, a celebration through dance and music, an array of authentic Indian food, and more.
-On this day, Katha Dance Theatre metaphorically opens its doors to the Minnesota community to celebrate together and establish strong intercultural bonds.
-For your reference, the full schedule is listed below:
+Taking place at the Hindu Temple of Minnesota in Maple Grove, the event’s schedule included a religious ceremony, collaborative art-making, traditional Alpana floor painting, a celebration through dance and music, an array of authentic Indian food, and more.
+The event attracted members of the Asian Indian community, members of the local Hindu community, and beyond.
+The day’s schedule was as follows:

 9:00 am: Worship ritual (Saraswati Puja) guided by temple priests